 The current range starts with Adaware Antivirus Free, a very basic product which covers the bare essentials only: static malware detection, real-time blocking of malicious processes and infected files, and the scanning of any downloads to check for threats.

-Single user prices seem a little high at £27 ($34) for a one-year, one-user licence.
-The value improves significantly as you add users and extend the term, though: covering three PCs for two years costs only £63 ($79).
+Single user prices are average at £27 ($35) for a one-year, one-user licence.
+The value improves as you add users and extend the term, though – covering three PCs for two years costs only £63 ($79) – and the package seems fair value for the features you get.

 Adaware doesn't rip you off with unexpected increases on renewal, either – quite the opposite.
 Licences renew at a 25% discount off the regular price, plus tax, making them notably cheaper than most of the competition.